-Travelling Salesman Problem (TSP) : Given a set of cities and distance between every pair of cities, the problem is to find the shortest possible route that visits every city exactly once and returns back to the starting point.
+Travelling Salesman Problem (TSP) : Given a set of cities and distances between every pair of cities, the problem is to find the shortest possible route that visits every city exactly once and returns to the starting point.

 Note the difference between Hamiltonian Cycle and TSP.
-The Hamiltoninan cycle problem is to find if there exist a tour that visits every city exactly once.
-Here we know that Hamiltonian Tour exists (because the graph is complete) and in fact many such tours exist, the problem is to find a minimum weight Hamiltonian Cycle.
+The Hamiltonian cycle problem is to find if there exists a tour that visits every city exactly once.
+Here we know that Hamiltonian Tour exists (because the graph is complete) and in fact, many such tours exist, the problem is to find a minimum weight Hamiltonian Cycle.

-The problem is a famous NP hard problem.
-There is no polynomial time know solution for this problem.
+The problem is a famous NP-hard problem.
+There is no polynomial-time known solution for this problem.

-In this post, implementation of simple solution is discussed.
+In this post, the implementation of a simple solution is discussed.

 - Consider city 1 as the starting and ending point.
-Since route is cyclic, we can consider any point as starting point.
+Since the route is cyclic, we can consider any point as a starting point.

 - Generate all (n-1)! permutations of cities.

-- Calculate cost of every permutation and keep track of minimum cost permutation.
+- Calculate the cost of every permutation and keep track of the minimum cost permutation.

 - Return the permutation with minimum cost.